Table of Contents

 There is not a moment to waste.

 Many of the “solutions” hinge on a new socio-political system and one thing stand out above the rest.
-All institutions, organizations, business and each South African - and each inhabitant of this planet for that matter - has an important responsibility to……
+All institutions, organizations, businesses and each South African - and each inhabitant of this planet for that matter - has an important responsibility to……

 This is not merely an idealistic, politically altruistic inspired thought.
 When we as South Africans are to survive the future, with just a semblance of our cultural persona intact, we must somehow preserve our present cultural values that are dear to all of us.
 All people - especially leaders - have a vital role to play in the future of this country.
 Demands made on us will grow; we will be called to deliver more and more - under increasingly strenuous and mentally exhausting conditions - as each year passes.
 The question is…